antonioastorino/IPC/README.md

 This project implements a messaging system between two applications.
 One is the receiver and one the transmitter.

-It is partly based on my **HEG** project and it is not independent of it.
+It is partly based on my **[Huffman's Encoding Generator](https://github.com/antonioastorino/HEG)** project and it is not independent of it.